How to build a React PowerPoint (PPT and PPTX) viewer

 Add a PowerPoint (PPT, PPTX) document you want to display to the public directory.
 You can use our demo document as an example.

-Start the app and run it in your default browser:
+- Start the app and run it in your default browser:

-# Using Yarn yarn dev # Using npm npm run dev
+# Using npmnpm run dev

-A Note about Fonts
+A note about fonts

-In client-side web applications for Microsoft Office-to-PDF conversion, PSPDFKit addresses font licensing constraints through font substitutions, typically replacing unavailable fonts with their equivalents — like Arial with Noto.
+In client-side web applications for Microsoft Office-to-PDF conversion, Nutrient addresses font licensing constraints through font substitutions, typically replacing unavailable fonts with their equivalents — like Arial with Noto.
 For precise font matching, you can provide your own fonts, embed them into source files, or designate paths to your .ttf

 fonts for custom solutions.